Deterministic stability architecture for distributed systems.

 Reduce tail amplification

-Limit extreme latency spikes under load and burst conditions.
+Limit extreme latency spikes and amplification effects under load and burst conditions.

-Prevent small slowdowns from triggering self-reinforcing retries and queue build-up.
+Prevent local slowdowns from triggering self-reinforcing retries and queue instability.

 Applicability